 Promenades encircle three decks and ample outdoor lounge areas, both covered and open to the sky, allowing relaxed river viewing, with the best location all the way forward in a rocking chair on Texas Deck known as the Front Porch of America.

 By far the most dramatic space is the J.M.
 White Dining Room, modeled after the dramatic space found on an 1878-built vessel of the same name.
 The soaring interior, bathed in natural light streaming in through the tall side windows, is bracketed by large mirrors hung at one end and a pair of handsome tapestries at the other.
 Tables (reserved) for two are placed by the windows, most with unobstructed river views.
+Dinner sittings are 5:15 and 7:45pm.
 The rest are square tables for four and round tables for six, with a few for eight.
+Signature dishes include Veal Marsala, Red Snapper and Shrimp Creole, while the Mississippi region menu features Smothered Crawfish and Grits and Mississippi Mud Pie.
+Both breakfast and lunch offer selections from the menu as well as a buffet.

 Breakfast offers a generous buffet with a waffle station and a menu that includes southern menu specialties such as Andouille (sausage) hash with corn cakes and eggs.
 Lunch is from a menu or the buffet and dinner is always from a menu.
 The sumptuous Jazz Buffet is a real treat.